cannatag/ldap3/docs/manual/source/abstraction.rst

     FILTER : '(&(objectClass=inetOrgPerson)(cn=test-add*)(sn=t*))'
     ENTRIES: 1 [SUB] [executed at: Sun Feb  9 20:43:47 2014]

+Writer Cursor
+^^^^^^^^^^^^^
+A Writer Cursor has no Search capability because it can be only used to create new Entries or to modify the Entries in a Reader cursor or in an LDAP Search operation.

+Instead of the search_* methods the Writer has the following methods:

+- from_cursor: creates a Writer cursor from a Reader cursor, populated with a copy of the Entries in the Reader cursor

+- from_response: create a Writer cursor from a Search operation response, populated with a copy of the Entries in the Search response

+- commit: writes all the pending changes to the DIT

+- discard: discards all the pending changes

+- new: creates a new Entry

+- refresh_entry: re-reads the Entry from the DIT

 Simplified Query Language
 -------------------------
 In the Reader you can express the query filter using the standard LDAP filter syntax or using a *Simplified Query Language* that resembles a dictionary structure.
 If you use the standard LDAP filter syntax you must use the real attribute names because the filter is directly passed to the Search operation.